Nazret Oromiya, Ethiopia Travel Guide

 Adama does not feature a metro or tram system.
 The main public transportation within the city consists of two types: Minibuses (locally called "Lada" or "Taxi"), that happen to be 12-seater vans operating on fixed routes, and Bajajes (tuk-tuks), three-wheeled motor rickshaws for shorter distances.

 Minibuses offer an inexpensive way to travel and cover most parts of the city.
-Bajajes are more flexible than minibuses, offering door-to-delivery service within limits.
+Bajajes are more flexible than minibuses, offering door-to-home service within limits.
 Minibus routes are generally understood by locals; formal maps are rare.
 Asking conductors or fellow passengers for directions is common.
 Hubs include central market areas and major intersections.

 High on main routes during peak hours; less common in late evening.

-Mass transit in Adama is not wheelchair accessible; not much infrastructure.
+Public transit in Adama is not wheelchair accessible; not much infrastructure.

 Central market areas, main bus station, and major intersections are transfer points.

-For making sure you have cash & documents.
+For getting cash & documents.

 For luggage or guesthouse lockers.

-For noisy rides or accommodations.
+For noisy trips or accommodations.

-Important for hygiene on the go.
+Important for cleanliness on the go.

 For more non-stop or comfortable travel, consider taxis within Adama.